Five things to know about the Seahawks’ next opponent, the Los Angeles Rams

 The Rams are no longer undefeated.

-The class of the NFC West took a hit last weekend, as Los Angeles’ defense was pummeled in a 45-35 defeat to the New Orleans Saints.
+The class of the NFC West took a hit last weekend as Los Angeles’ defense was pummeled in a 45-35 defeat to the New Orleans Saints.

 Can the 4-4 Seahawks send the Rams into a losing streak?
-We’ll find out on Sunday afternoon.
+We’ll find out Sunday afternoon.

 Until then, here are five things to know about the 8-1 Los Angeles Rams.